sitek94/youtube-notes/README.md

 # YouTube Notes

-A Chrome Extension for taking quick notes while watching a Youtube video
+A Chrome Extension for taking quick notes while watching a YouTube video

 ## Why